-At Teikyo University Hospital, a DMAT (Disaster Medical Assistance Team) disaster medical assistance team consisting of doctors, nurses, clerks, etc. who have the mobility and specialized training to be able to work in an emergency has been formed and the disaster area.
-We provided support, relief, and on-site medical activities in and around the area.
+At Teikyo University Hospital, a DMAT (Disaster Medical Assistance Team) composed of doctors, nurses, clerks, etc. who have the mobility and specialized training to be able to work in an emergency has been organized, and provided support, relief, and on-site medical activities in disaster area and around its area.
 In addition, we carried out various support activities such as accepting patients from the disaster area, dispatching radiological technologist to the disaster area, and participating in the "Tokyo Medical Relief Team" and the "Japan Medical Association Disaster Medical Team".

 In the Kumamoto earthquake that occurred in April 2016, we dispatched a medical team to the disaster area with the policy of respecting human life and emphasizing the victims.

-At Teikyo University, we have formed a disaster dispatch medical team for Teikyo University Japan DMAT (2 doctors, 1 nurse, 1 office worker) who received a dispatch request from the Ministry of Health, Labor and Welfare.
-We carried out dispatch.
-In the field, we are engaged in "team management" which is the core of the headquarters work, grasp the information of each DMAT unit that is changing one after another, contact and coordinate so that we can respond to the ever-changing medical needs in the disaster area, and the team Place.
-I also did work such as doctor helicopter adjustment work.
+At Teikyo University, we formed a disaster dispatch medical team of Teikyo University Japan DMAT (2 doctors, 1 nurse, 1 office worker) who received a dispatch request from the Ministry of Health, Labor and Welfare, and carried out dispatch it to the Kumamoto Earthquake disaster area.
+In the field, we are engaged in "team management" which is the core of the headquarters work, grasp the information of each DMAT unit that changes one after another, contact and coordinate so that we can respond to the ever-changing medical needs in the disaster area.
+We also did work such as doctor helicopter adjustment work.

 In addition, we decided to dispatch JMAT (1 doctor and 1 pharmacist) from the Tokyo Metropolitan Medical Association as a foresight team, and provided medical support activities at evacuation centers.
-A total of two teams will be dispatched from our university, and each team entered Kumamoto from Haneda on April 18 (Sun) and returned to the hospital on April 21 (Thursday).
+A total of two teams were dispatched from our university, and each team entered Kumamoto from Haneda on April 18th (Sun) and returned to the hospital on April 21st (Thu).

 It is abbreviated as DMAT, which is an acronym for Disaster Medical Assistance Team.
-A professionally trained medical team consisting of doctors, nurses, and business coordinators (emergency medical technician, pharmacists, radiologists, clerks, etc.) with the mobility to be active in the acute phase.
+It is consisted by professionally trained medical team consisted by doctors, nurses, and business coordinators (emergency medical technician, pharmacists, radiologists, clerks, etc.) with the mobility to be active in the acute phase.

 The Japan Medical Association Team is a disaster medical team organized by the Japan Medical Association and its framework.
 It is an organization to support regional medical care until the local medical system is restored by replacing DMAT, which is in charge of disaster medical care in the acute phase, withdrawal in about 3 days.